waiyanhein/standalone-auto-complete/README.md

 # standalone-auto-complete
-This is the fully customizable auto complete javascript search box plugin especially for standalone input search like on Musixmatch and Melomap.com.
+This is the fully customizable jquery auto complete search plugin especially for search form with standalone input similiar to what using by Musixmatch and Melomap.com.
 Amazing feature of this plugin is you can choose the search result by pressing up and down arrow keys on keyboard.
-So this support selecting by keyword as well.
-This plugin is suitable if you want to develop standlone search box like search engine with auto complete feature and beautiful ui include images.
+So this supports selecting result by keyboard as well.
+This plugin is suitable if you want to develop standlone search engine with auto complete feature and beautiful ui with images.
 Design is fully customizable.
 So you can design it to whatever amazing design you want.

 ###These are the screenshots
 ![example screenshots](https://github.com/waiyanhein/standalone-auto-complete/blob/master/search_image.png)